onaio/sre-tooling/README.md

 The following are environment variables that are generally optional but might be required for a sub-command to run as expected:

 - `SRE_INFRA_BILL_REQUIRED_TAGS`: Required by the `infra bill validate` sub-command.
 Comma-separated list of keys that are required for billing infrastructure e.g `"OwnerList,EnvironmentList,EndDate"`.
+- `SRE_INFRA_COST_SPIKE_THRESHOLD`: Required by the `infra bill spike` sub-command.
+A value between -100 and 100 is required so as to alert when a cost spike surpasses this amount.
 - `SRE_NOTIFICATION_SLACK_WEBHOOK_URL`: Not required.
 Slack Webhook URL to use to send notifications to Slack.
 If not set, tool will not try to send notifications to Slack.
 - `SRE_MONITORING_NIFI_FLOW_BULLETIN_URL`: Required by the `monitoring nifi bulletin flow ingest` sub-command.
 The URL for the NiFi bulletin board endpoint to get flow bulletins.
 Read about the NiFi flow bulletin board endpoint [here](https://nifi.apache.org/docs/nifi-docs/rest-api/index.html).
 - `SRE_MONITORING_NIFI_FLOW_BULLETIN_SENTRY_DSN`: Required by the `monitoring nifi bulletin flow ingest` sub-command.
 The Sentry DSN to send bulletins from the flow bulletin endpoint.